OUR TEAM

 DVM, CCRP, CVA, CVMMP

-Dr. Pittman has recently completed certification in veterinary spinal manipulation at the Integrative Veterinary Medical Institute in Florida, and is seeing amazing results in her patients using this treatment modality.
+Dr. Pittman completed certification in veterinary medical manipulation in 2022 (similar to chiropractic care in people) at the Integrative Veterinary Medical Institute in Florida, and she is seeing amazing results in her patients using this treatment modality.

 Dr. Pittman is a true believer in the power of integrative medicine.
 Technology has created advanced diagnostic techniques, allowing us to catch disease at its earliest stages, making the Western world a true modern-day marvel.
 However, the power of Mother Nature and her healing abilities must not be overlooked.
-There are, at times, a true need for fast-acting modern pharmaceuticals such as antibiotics, but in almost every disease process, we can find a natural alternative to allow the body to heal itself, the way it was intended.
+At times, there is a true need for fast-acting modern pharmaceuticals such as antibiotics, but in almost every disease process, we can find a natural alternative to allow the body to heal itself, the way it was intended.

 AWRC was founded in the hopes of partnering with pet parents so that they will have the knowledge of all available options for their pets.
 Ultimately, the veterinarian and pet parent need to work side by side to determine what the best options for each individual pet will be.
 Our pets give us unconditional love and devotion every day.
 They deserve the gift of lifetime wellness from us.
 Dr. Pittman will continue to devote her life to the betterment of animals through nature and also through their bond with their humans.

 Dr. Pittman is a member of the American Veterinary Medical Association, American Holistic Veterinary Medical Association, American Association of Rehabilitation Veterinarians, American Animal Hospital Association, and American Association of Feline Practitioners.
-She shares her life with her husband Todd, UT student Garrett, high school student Alex, and 3 cats.
-In her spare time, she enjoys hiking, cooking, baking, camping, reading, kayaking, and spending time with family and friends.
+She has been elected president of the Knoxville Veterinary Medical Association for the 2025-2027 term.
+She has 2 adult children, Garrett and Alex, and 2 very spoiled cats.
+Hopefully, a new canine companion and a new Betta fish will enter her life soon, when the time is right.
+In her spare time, she enjoys hiking, cooking, baking, reading, cross-stitching, kayaking, and spending time with family and friends.

 Dr. Jenny Sangid

 Dr. Sangid moved to Atlanta, GA in 2015 after her graduation and jumped straight into a general practice animal hospital where she was influenced by many amazing veterinarians, advancing her skills in soft-tissue surgery, internal medicine, and dentistry.
-Dr. Sangid returned to Knoxville, TN and has been working at the same general practice since 2016.
+Dr. Sangid returned to Knoxville, TN and worked at the same general practice until moving to AWRC.
 In 2017, Dr. Sangid completed her acupuncture certification at Chi University and began incorporating Eastern medicine into her veterinary services.
-Dr. Sangid is extremely passionate about pain control and geriatric medicine and has further ambitions to pursue certifications in spinal manipulation and physical rehabilitation in the future.
+Dr. Sangid is extremely passionate about pain control and geriatric medicine.
+She completed her certification as a Veterinary Medical Manipulation Practitioner in 2025.

-Dr. Sangid is happily married, sharing two wonderful children Harper and Henry with her husband Jordan.
-She has always been a crazy dachshund lady, but after a sad year of losses, her weenie herd has been reduced to only one senior dachshund named Woodrow a.k.a.
-“Woody.”
-She also has a standard poodle named Princess Peach.
+Dr. Sangid is happily married, sharing two wonderful children, Harper and Henry, with her husband Jordan.
+She will always be a dachshund lady at heart but right now she has two sassy Standard Poodles, Peach and Poppy.
 She loves spending free time with her family, traveling, and going on adventures.
 She is an avid reader and regularly participates in a monthly book club.

 AUDREY KNUDSEN